Analytics of Longitudinal System Monitoring Data for Performance Prediction

-We submitted control jobs for each application to the production batch queue on Cori between December 2018 and April 2019.
+Data for experiments in this paper was collected by submitting control jobs for each application to the production batch queue on Cori between December 2018 and April 2019.
 All control jobs were run on KNL nodes, alongside jobs of other users on the system.
-We left 4 out of 68 cores on each node for OS daemons to minimize the effects of OS noise on compute regions in the code.
+Four out of 68 cores on each node were reserved for OS daemons to minimize the effects of OS noise on compute regions in the code.
+The applications did not perform any I/O, to rule out variability due to I/O congestion.
 Based on when each job ran, LDMS data was processed to obtain the derived features for the 5-minute interval prior to the execution of the job (Figure~\ref{fig:ldms}).
-We also recorded the execution time for the main execution loop of each application, which is the variable our ML models try to predict.
+We also recorded the execution time for the main execution loop of each application, which is the variable the ML models try to predict.
 Table~\ref{tab:apps} presents the five datasets created for training the models and the number of samples in each dataset.
 Note that whenever we refer to an application dataset in the paper, it refers to the system-wide data collected from the 5-minute interval prior to the beginning of each job in the dataset and that job's respective execution time.
 The models are trained solely on the system-wide data and no application-specific data is used for training.

-{\bf Job Placement Data:} In addition to the execution times of each job, we also calculate two additional placement features from system job logs.
+{\bf Job Placement Data:} We also calculate two additional job-related features from scheduler queue logs.
 The first, {\tt NUM\_ROUTERS}, indicates the total number of unique routers that a job was assigned nodes on.
 The second, {\tt NUM\_GROUPS}, indicates how many dragonfly groups these routers were spread across.
 These features indicate the degree of compactness or spread in terms of placement of each job.